 Wearable devices will keep patients in check at all times

 2023 is expected to launch enhanced prediction of cardiovascular events before they occur, thus revolutionising the way we diagnose and manage heart conditions.
-Example of such a device is the Cardiogram app , which uses machine learning (ML) to detect atrial fibrillation in users with high accuracy.
+An example of such a device is the Cardiogram app , which uses machine learning (ML) to detect atrial fibrillation in users with high accuracy.
 The app is compatible with several wearable devices, including the Apple Watch and Fitbit.
 Another device is KardiaMobile 6L —a handheld ECG monitor which can detect six different heart rhythms and instantly provide results.

 Artificial Intelligence (AI) will improve diagnostic accuracy

-AI holds a great potential in transforming cardiology by improving the diagnostic accuracy through predicting outcomes and personalised treatment plans.
+AI holds great potential in transforming cardiology by improving diagnostic accuracy through predicting outcomes and personalised treatment plans.
 This year’s great expectations are to see more widespread utilisation of AI in cardiology, with algorithms that can analyse vast amounts of patient data to detect patterns and make accurate predictions.

 One example of AI in practice is the EchoGo Core AI tool which uses AI to analyse echocardiogram images and provide a diagnosis in a matter of seconds.
 The tool has been shown to have high levels of accuracy and holds the potential to help clinicians make faster and more informed decisions.

 Another example is the use of AI to predict cardiovascular events such as heart attacks by analysing factors such as age, gender, and medical history.
 This type of technology promises to save lives by identifying patients at high risk of developing serious cardiac events.